Eligibility Certification and Verification

 - Follow the instructions on the sampling method information sheet(s) in Step 3.

-- Round up decimals to the nearest whole number.
+- Round up decimals up to the whole number.

 Step 6 - Conduct a Confirmation Review of the applications selected for verification.